LailaMB/UAV-image-multilabeling/README.md

 ## Dataset

 Trento and Civezzano UAV datasets are not included in this project, as they are owned by other parties.
-However, you can prepare your own data or try the code with <a href="https://bigearth.eu/datasets.html"> UC-Merced Multilabel Dataset</a> or <a href="https://github.com/Hua-YS/AID-Multilabel-Dataset">AID Multilabel Dataset</a>.
+However, you can try the code with <a href="https://bigearth.eu/datasets.html"> UC-Merced Multilabel Dataset</a> or <a href="https://github.com/Hua-YS/AID-Multilabel-Dataset">AID Multilabel Dataset</a>.

 ## To run